The Art of Plant Training and SCROG: Grow Bigger and Better

 Implementing the Screen of Green (SCROG) technique in a grow tent is relatively easy and can be done by following these steps:

 - Install a screen or netting: The first step is to install a screen or netting in your grow tent.
-The screen should be positioned about 12 to 18 inches.
-You can use a screen made specifically for SCROG training such as this, or you can create your own using string or netting.
+The screen should be positioned at a level where you want your canopy to be uniform.
+I recommend using a screen made specifically for SCROG training such as this one from Growbuds.
+You can adjust the height at any time, it provides support poles to effectively tighten your net and those frame poles can even double as a high-CFM kit.
+Otherwise, you can create your own DIY SCROG net using strings or other trellises.

-- Train the branches: Once the screen is in place, you can start training the branches of your plants to grow through the holes in the screen.
+- Train the branches: Once the screen is in place, you can start training the branches of your plants to be tucked under the screen.
 As the plants grow, gently bend the branches and weave them through the holes in the screen, making sure each branch has its own space.
 This will create an even canopy of buds that will grow at the same height.

 - Adjust the screen as necessary: As your plants grow, you may need to adjust the screen to accommodate their growth.
 You can raise the screen higher as the plants get taller, or you can move the screen closer to the plants to encourage growth in certain areas.